simonprakash2003/cat-vs-dog-classification/README.md

 # mainly two code
+collecting the data from internet more than 20000 image
 first: Do the image to process in taking the pickle file
 # code file: cat_vs_dog_dataset
 second: Build the model